 - Phil 431: Seminar in Legal/Political Philosophy

 - Phil 591: Advanced Seminar in Value Theory

-Why is the University of Mississippi a good place to study ethics?
+Why is UM a good place to study ethics?

 The Department of Philosophy & Religion has numerous faculty with expertise in ethics, including a privately funded position by a distinguished alumnus with extensive business experience who saw the need for enhancing ethical training among young people — the Mr. and Mrs. Alfred Hume Bryant Lectureship in Ethics.

 In partnership with the UM Medical Center in Jackson, the department administers the Frate Fellowship in Bioethics, allowing students to confront ethical challenges in a real world hospital setting while working with nurses, doctors, and medical administrators.

 Faculty-led Study USA course on Environmental Ethics addresses topics of climate change, animal rights, genetically modified organisms, population control, global development, and local environmental initiatives.
 One week is spent on campus getting an introduction to core principles and theories in environmental philosophy.
 The second week is spent in Washington D.C. area meeting face-to-face with policy experts, issue advocates, industry representatives, and political advisors to discuss a wide array of environmental policy issues.

 The department hosts the UM Ethics Bowl team, which prepares students to explore public policy challenges in a format that prioritizes deliberative, informed, and civil conversation.
 Last season, the UM team of seven students became the 2019 Mid-Atlantic Regional Champions and qualified to be one of the 36 teams competing at the National Intercollegiate Ethics Bowl.